-Not rendered in the dotted pointillist technique, Signac's watercolors have a sense of the artist’s handwriting, as short strokes capture his fluid expression.
-The pencil lines are not underdrawings meant to be covered by pigment; they complement the daubs of color and give structure to the composition.
+Signac did not use the more impersonal dotted technique of Neo-Impressionism for his watercolors.
+These works have the lively sense of the artist’s handwriting, with short brushstrokes that capture his fluid expression.
+The pencil lines are not meant to be covered by pigment; they add structure and definition to the composition.

 Signac loved to paint the bridges of Paris, choosing subjects such as the Pont St. Michel spanning the Seine River.

 In 1892 Signac painted his first watercolor, and over time he grew increasingly devoted to the medium.
 Working swiftly in watercolor allowed him to record his spontaneous impressions of nature.